 A formerly blacklisted spy uses his unique skills and training to help people in desperate situations.

-Thomas Magnum, a decorated former Navy SEAL who, upon returning home from Afghanistan, repurposes his military skills to become a private investigator in Hawaii taking jobs no one else will with the help of fellow vets T.C.
-Calvin and Rick Wright, and the former MI:6 agent Higgins.
+Thomas Magnum, a decorated former Navy SEAL, returns home from Afghanistan and applies his military skills to become a private investigator in Hawaii taking jobs no one else will—with the help of fellow vets T.C.
+Calvin and Rick Wright, and former MI:6 agent, Juliet Higgins.

 Jake and the Fatman is a television crime drama starring William Conrad as prosecutor J. L. "Fatman" McCabe and Joe Penny as investigator Jake Styles.

 The series ran on CBS for five seasons from 1987 to 1992.
 Diagnosis: Murder was a spin-off of this series.